 Dear Nirmala,

-You are looking at minimising the job titles, by eliminating either the designations containing the term 'officer' or 'executive' and having one common title for both categories.
+You are looking at minimizing the job titles by eliminating either the designations containing the term 'officer' or 'executive' and having one common title for both categories.

-When you are undertaking such excercise, it is better to look at all the designations for the purpose of reducing the number of designations in the company and also for coming out with few layers in the organisation structure and possible broadbanding of salary grades in future.
+When you are undertaking such an exercise, it is better to look at all the designations for the purpose of reducing the number of designations in the company and also for coming out with fewer layers in the organizational structure and possible broadening of salary grades in the future.

 All the 'Officer' and 'Executive' designations could be replaced as above.

-You may probably retain designations with the term 'manager' contained therein, but possibly reduce the levels like Junior, Assistant, Deputy, Senior etc., if you have so many.
-Or, alternatively, anybody other than the manager or above, but in the categories from Junior Manager to Deputy Manager, could be redeignated as Senior Associate with appropriate grades followed by as in the case of associates.
+You may probably retain designations with the term 'manager' contained therein, but possibly reduce the levels like Junior, Assistant, Deputy, Senior, etc., if you have so many.
+Alternatively, anybody other than the manager or above, but in the categories from Junior Manager to Deputy Manager, could be redesignated as Senior Associate with appropriate grades followed by as in the case of associates.

-What I have given you only are few suggestions, and you may have to choose a way that is acceptable to your top management.
+What I have given you are only a few suggestions, and you may have to choose a way that is acceptable to your top management.

 Regards,